n8daniels/CutTheCrap/README.md

 - Developing custom AI behaviors tailored to your needs
 - Focusing on **how to train AI effectively**, not just what data to feed it

-The documents are just input—the real value is in training AI to extract meaningful insights from them.
+The documents are just input the real value is in training AI to extract meaningful insights from them.

 ## 🛠️ Tech Stack